 How the ARR is used

 The Academic Requirements Report is primarily an advising tool to inform you and your advisor about your progress through your particular degree program.
 While a transcript lists your completed courses in chronological order, the Academic Requirements Report distributes them among the various requirements in your program.
 It also places in-progress courses where they will satisfy requirements when completed with an appropriate grade.
+Shopping Cart courses do not appear on your Academic Requirements Report.
+See the section below regarding the NEW Course Enrollment Planning Report (CEPR).

 How courses are assigned to requirements